Matus-Stastny/react-puzzlebox/README.md

 # react-puzzlebox

-A library of React components based on "Creating Reusable React Components" course on Pluralsight bt Cory House.
+A library of React components based on "Creating Reusable React Components" course on Pluralsight by Cory House.

 ## Install
 ```